 The Manly Pursuit of Desire and Love by Perry Brass

 Restrictions on how data is collected, especially regarding sex and sexual minorities, can have devastating effects on health care and social service provision.

 In the late 70s, my colleague and nicknamesake Harvard-trained sociologist Toby Marotta wrangled a federal contract to study gay teenagers who'd been sexually-abused at home and/or rejected by their families and who'd subsequently fled to the big cities and were likely to be involved in prostitution.
-A gay official at the agency that oversaw shelters for runaway and homeless youth recognized that these youth were often selected out by the shelters and denied services (mainly because the federally-mandated priority of "family reunification" was unfeasible).
+Darryl Summers, a gay official at the Youth Development Bureau, the agency that oversaw shelters for runaway and homeless youth, recognized that these youth were often selected out by the shelters and denied services (mainly because the federally-mandated priority of "family reunification" was unfeasible).
 So the kids the agencies proclaimed their greatest concern were routinely sent back to the streets.